Who Sits at the Round Table?

 Soon, a group of people approached us and appeared to be quite angry and disgusted.
 A woman in the group rudely interjected that if we wished to speak in such an inappropriate manner, we should do it in the confines of our homes, as it was disruptive and cruel.

 The owner of the café came over to smooth things over.
 He told the group they were welcome in his café, but they were not welcome to condemn or interfere in debates which were taking place on the floor, as that was the primary reason he had opened the café.
 One of the gentlemen said if that was so, they would not be coming back, and would spread the word what a horrible place it was.
 But a week later, they returned with more friends.
-And as the weeks passed, more people started hanging around the café with the sole purpose of condemning open debate.
-They wanted to put rules on the words used and how they were expressed.
+As the weeks passed, more people started hanging around the café with the sole purpose of condemning open debate and wanting to put rules on the words used and how they were expressed.
 The café also started to attract more people from the New-Age movement, who complained even more.

 As time went by, the artisans and the poets began to fade away.
 What once was a rich place of debate and expression rapidly transformed into a hive of the “Word Police”.
 The conversations had gone from rich and passionate expressions of self and observations of our society, to saying whatever happened to be popular at the moment, and devoid of passion or meaning.